jergra/functional-oop/readme.txt

 deployment:
-    home page has to be called index.html do not have a public folder, put favicon at the root push to github
+    home page has to be called index.html do not have a public folder: put favicon at the root push to github
     from Vercel, grab the github
     press Deploy